emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Sites UI feels modern, shows trailers on hover, one of the best. ✔️
 1. Has built in subs for most content and allows adjustments. ✔️
 1. It has movies, shows and anime. ✔️
-1. Site has watchlists and continue watching, and you can login to sync them across devices. ✔️
+1. Site has watch lists and continue watching, and you can login to sync them across devices. ✔️
 1. Good sorting, gives recommendations based on watched, and has mood based search. ✔️
 1. Site is free from new tab popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️